 Still, this kind of suffering seems above and beyond normal.

-In time Cook took his energies to counseling youth and believing his calling now is service to others, "I'm God's child.
+In time Cook took his energies to counsel youth and believing his calling now is service to others, "I'm God's child.
 I'm a warrior for the Lord" and he endeavored to start an organization to further the causes he believed in called, "S.E.P.P.A.—Southeastern Professionals of Positive Action".

 Honestly, we could not find any recent information on the organization he hoped to create so we don't of if it was successful or not, but we admire his efforts nonetheless just as we admired his efforts and competitiveness on the football field.